|Deviant Login||Shop||Join deviantART for FREE||Take the Tour|

 In Chicago, most of the Indian stores and restaurants are along one street called Devon Avenue.
 If you don't mind the strong smell of spices coming from the restaurants and stores, you can find many bargains in that area.
 Indian people are shrewd businessmen, so prices are competitive.

 I asked the travel agent if she can get me a layover to Japan on my way to China...Success!
 She was able to book me a one-day layover in Japan.
-It was
+It was about the same price as tickets without a layover.
+Included was a free hotel stay and a free meal to boot, woohoo!

 The Sweater with a StoryOne day years ago, my grandpa died.
 My grandma gave me some of his belongings: his bed and all of his gold wrist watches.
 Somehow I knew I couldn't keep any of his stuff.
 I gave the fairly new bed/mattresses and one watch to my neighbor friend Big Ralph.
 And I gave the two other gold watches to another friend Kyu.
 My friends wondered why I was being so generous because I could have sold the watches for a lot of money.
 When asked, I simply replied, "I dunno why.
 I just can't keep it.
 You want the stuff or not?"